- Download our Guangzhou Schools Guide

-There is, however, a significant adjustment that expats have to make in terms of language and cultural barriers.
-English is often not an option, even in the simplest situations.
-Activities such as hailing a cab, getting the bill at a restaurant and opening a bank account become far more challenging for Western expats.
+Of course, there is a significant adjustment that expats have to make in terms of language and cultural barriers.
+English is often not an option, and even activities such as hailing a cab, getting the bill at a restaurant and opening a bank account can be challenging for expats.

 Expats who plan on living in Guangzhou will find themselves in a city where old meets new, and China meets the world.
 Those who adjust, overcome their culture shock and find financial stability rarely regret taking on the challenge.